robertmattmueller/myND/wiki/Planner_Options.md

 * `-linear LIST{minHeuristic,maxHeuristic,minDepth,maxDepth,oldest,newest,random}` Specify which unexpanded nodes should be expanded.
 The first keyword in the list is the main criterion.
 The others are used for tie-breaking.
 See the example below.

 * `-alternate INTEGER LIST_1 ...
-LIST_n` Give the number of lists n, followed by lists LIST{minHeuristic,maxHeuristic,minDepth,maxDepth,oldest,newest,random} which specify which unexpanded nodes should be expanded.
+LIST_n` Give the number of lists n, followed by lists LIST{minHeuristic,maxHeuristic,oldest,newest,random} which specify which unexpanded nodes should be expanded.
 Each list defines an expansion strategy and in each iteration these strategies are considered in a round-robin fashion.
 See the example below.

 *Note*: The option `-linear` is a special case of `-alternate 1 LIST`.